duncan/base64fix/Readme.md

 # base64x

-This tiny package provides a couple of extensions to Go’s `encoding/base64` package.
-These extensions are:
+This tiny package provides a wrapper of Go’s `encoding/base64` package to fix up base64 encoded data before decoding.
+This includes:

 * Ability to fixup missing padding in base64 encoded data
 * Translation between base64 data in `StdEncoding` and `URLEncoding`

-Both of these are intended to implement robust handling around base64 data that you may process from sources that you don’t control.
-For example, some implementations don’t include padding in URL-encoded base64 data in cases where the data length is known.
-Sending over HTTP or as a JSON dictionary parameter?
-The length is known.
+Both of these are intended to implement robust handling around base64 data that you need to process from sources that you don’t control.
+For example, according to the RFC, padding is optional for URL encoded data in cases where the data length is known.

 ## Usage